Near-death studies: Relevant publications

 IANDS publishes the quarterly Journal of Near-Death Studies, the only scholarly journal in the field.
-IANDS also publishes Vital Signs, a quarterly newsletter that is made available to its members and that includes commentary, news and articles of general interest.

-One of the first introductions to the field of near-death studies was an introductory volume called A Collection of Near-Death Research Readings: Scientific Inquiries Into the Experiences of Persons Near Physical Death.
-The book was edited by Craig R. Lundahl and was released in 1982.
-Another early contribution to the field was the publication of a general reader: The Near-Death Experience: Problems, Prospects, Perspectives.
-The book was published in 1984 and was an early overview of the field.
-In 2009 Praeger Publishers published the Handbook of Near-Death Experiences: thirty years of investigation, an overview of the field based on papers presented at the IANDS-conference in 2006.
-2011 marked the publication of Making Sense of Near-Death Experiences: A Handbook for Clinicians.
+One of the first introductions to the field of near-death studies was A Collection of Near-Death Research Readings: Scientific Inquiries Into the Experiences of Persons Near Physical Death, edited by Craig R. Lundahl and released in 1982.
+An early general reader was The Near-Death Experience: Problems, Prospects, Perspectives, published in 1984.
+In 2009, the Handbook of Near-Death Experiences: thirty years of investigation was published.
+It was an overview of the field based on papers presented at the IANDS conference in 2006.
+Making Sense of Near-Death Experiences: A Handbook for Clinicians was published in 2011.
 The book had many contributors and described how the NDE could be handled in psychiatric and clinical practice.
-In 2017 the University of Missouri Press published The Science Of Near-death Experiences, edited by John C. Hagan.
-The book consisted of a compilation of articles that was originally published in the medical journal Missouri Medicine between 2013 and 2015.
+In 2017 the University of Missouri Press published The Science Of Near-death Experiences, a compilation of articles that were originally published in the medical journal Missouri Medicine between 2013 and 2015.